jamespatrickmanning/emolt/README.md

-# This is most of the routines for processing the non-realtime fixed geat temperature data.
+# This is most of the routines for processing the non-realtime fixed gear temperature data.
 The main routines are:
 -emolt_pd.py  where "pd" stands for pandas is the routine that reads the raw data, plots it, cleans it, and exports .dat file for Oracle
 -emolt2_pd.py reads the ERDDAP data and plots multiple years at user specified site